 lcon Filter setting of smallest diameter 1<< Display the smallest diameter found (default setting) < Display the next smaller diameter found Display the next larger diameter found Display the largest diameter found.
-The TNC sets the filter for the smallest diameter to the value set for the largest diameter Icon Filter setting of largest diameter lcon << Display the smallest diameter found.
+The TNC sets the filter for the smallest diameter to the value set for the largest diameter laan Filter action of lawnact diamater lcon Filter setting of largest diameter lcon << Filter setting of largest diameter Display the smallest diameter found.
 The TNC sets the filter for the largest diameter to the value set for the smallest diameter Display the smallest diameter found.
 The TNC sets the filter for the largest diameter to the << Display the smallest diameter found.
 The TNC sets the filter for the largest diameter to the value set for the smallest diameter

-You can have the tool path displayed by clicking the Show tool path icon, see "Basic settings", page 249.
+You can have the tool path displayed by clicking the Show tool path icon, see "Basic settings", page 263.